cms-dev/cms/docs/Installation.rst

 .. warning::

-  It's usually possible to install python dependencies using your Linux distribution's package manager.
+  It is usually possible to install python dependencies using your Linux distribution's package manager.
 However, keep in mind that the version of each package is controlled by the package mantainers and could be too new or too old for CMS.
-This is generally not the case on Ubuntu (since the package versions are usually stable and quite old).
+This is generally not the case on Ubuntu since we try to build on the python packages that are available for the current LTS version.

 To install CMS python dependencies on Ubuntu, you can issue: